hashicorp/terraform-provider-azurerm/website/docs/r/web_pubsub.html.markdown

 * `type` - (Required) Specifies the type of Managed Service Identity that should be configured on this Web PubSub.
 Possible values are `SystemAssigned`, `UserAssigned`.

-* `identity_ids` - (Optional) Specifies a list of User Assigned Managed Identity IDs to be assigned to this API Management Service.
+* `identity_ids` - (Optional) Specifies a list of User Assigned Managed Identity IDs to be assigned to this Web PubSub.

 ~> **NOTE:** This is required when `type` is set to `UserAssigned`